EGI-Federation/documentation/content/en/providers/notebooks/operations/_index.md

 the approval of the Service request, save the client and take note of the client ID and client secret for later.

-Finally you will also need 3 different random strings generated with `openssl rand -hex 32` that will be used as secrets in the file describing the deployment.
+Finally, you will also need 3 different random strings generated with `openssl rand -hex 32` that will be used as secrets in the file describing the deployment.